msimms/LibMath/README.md

 ### K-Means
 * One dimensional K-Means (C, C++, Rust)

+### Peak Finding
+* Find peaks that rise more than one standard deviation above the mean for at least three consecutive points on the x axis.
+(C++)

 ## Using
 Add this project as a submodule to your project and then add the files to your build, or just copy the source files.